arvinshen/100DaysOfSwift/README.md

 ## General Info
 A free education program to learn Swift over 100 days building real iOS apps.

 * Disclosure: iPhone X<sub>R</sub> is the default device used for the UI layout.
 Early projects' UI layout are not dynamic and may break the app's functionality if other devices are used and/or orientation is changed.
+Projects 1-12 challenges completed on original while challenges for projects 13 and onward are done on a copy of the project.

 ## Projects: